At halfway mark, grades for Trump are mixed in county he flipped red in 2016

 Few fans of a government shutdown

-Once known as a coal producing region with a large number of jobs, the mines here were shuttered in the 1960s.
+The region was once known for its coal production and many associated jobs, but the mines here were shuttered in the 1960s.
 The Knox Mine Disaster in the town of Pittston killed 12 miners in 1959 and contributed to the decline of that industry.

 Textile mills and manufacturers like Proctor and Gamble held sway in the ensuing decades, but their presence also has declined in recent years.
 As of December 2018, the largest employer of Luzerne County residents was the federal government, according to the Pennsylvania Department of Labor and Industry.